lmmx/alpha-restore-test/README.md

 So in fact the limit on transparency is what brings it under `0.5`, not under `1`, i.e. half the alpha limit you'd expect: `12.5%` or ⅛.

+Some other very low tolerances you might expect would be higher:

+- (2,2,2) is distinguishable down to an alpha opacity of 25% or ¼
+- (1,1,1) is distinguishable down to an alpha opacity of 50% or ½

+Also note that it's the maximum that matters, not the average:

+- Consider how `(1, 1, 255)` will be distinguishable below 25% opacity unlike `(2,2,2)`
+- Consider the colour `(1,2,3)`?
+When will this become indistinguishable?
+  - The same point that `(3,3,3)` will: 16.666% or ⅙

+## Relevance

+This is relevant to superresolution tasks which require a flat image (no alpha channel) wherein postprocessing is expected to successfully recover an alpha channel for an enlarged image.

+This limitation motivates an effort in image preprocessing for superresolution to choose a background colour (i.e. temporary alpha channel compositor) as distant from the maximum of the pixels dependent on their opacity

+(To be continued)